dmulyalin/ttp_templates/docs/ttp_templates/get.netbox.md

 Template to parse Juniper Junos configuration and produce data structure that is easy to work with to import data into the Netbox.

-This template requires output of 'show configuration | display set' command.
+This template requires output of 'show configuration | display inheritance | display set' command.